mkock/autobot/README.md

 ## TODO

-1. ~~Figure out how to efficiently perform REGNO+VIN lookups in Redis~~ Done
+1. ~~Figure out how to efficiently perform REGNO+VIN lookups in Redis~~ _Done_
-2. ~~Remove values from indexes where the hash no longer refers to a vehicle~~
+2. ~~Remove values from indexes where the hash no longer refers to a vehicle~~ _Done_
 3. Add a CLI command that generates an empty config file for the sake of convenience
-4. ~~Add a CLI command for retrieving vehicle data, also for the sake of convenience~~
+4. ~~Add a CLI command for retrieving vehicle data, also for the sake of convenience~~ _Done_
 5. Add usage information when called without arguments
-6. ~~Add support for disabling vehicles~~
+6. ~~Add support for disabling vehicles~~ _Done_
+7. Build a simple HTTP API with support for lookups and vehicle manipulation _WIP_
+8. Switch from Go's builtin http package to Gin and add request logging, central error handling etc.

 ## Changelog